Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Discussion

-In this paper, we focused on LOO-CV and provided experimental results for random complete block design K-fold-CV, which could be expected to have similar behaviour as LOO-CV.
-The experiments in Section~\ref{subsec_additional_experiments} confirm this.
+\para{Other predictive methods} \citet{Vehtari+Ojanen:2012} extensively review methods for assessing the predictive performance of Bayesian models.
+Cross-validation and widely applicable information criterion \citep[WAIC; ][]{Watanabe:2010d} are the only methods targeting the expected predictive performance in the sense of~\eqref{eq_elpd}.
+LOO-CV and WAIC use different computational approximations but are asymptotically equivalent \citep{Watanabe:2010d}, and thus we expect the uncertainty quantification results to hold for WAIC, too, as long as the computational approximation does not fail \citep[see][]{Vehtari+Gelman+Gabry:2017_practical}.

+\para{Other scoring rules} We may assume that other smooth, strictly proper scoring rules \citep{Gneiting+Raftery:2007} would behave similarly, but further research is justified.

+\para{Other models} We have focused on (simple, hierarchical, latent, basis function) linear models.
+We assume the results are similar to other models, including singular models, but we leave this for future research.
+The potential approach to extend our results is to use singular learning theory by \citet{Watanabe:2009}, who used it to show the asymptotic equivalence of LOO-CV and WAIC and that the asymptotic behaviour of WAIC does not depend on what the functional form of the model is \citep{Watanabe:2009,Watanabe:2010d,Watanabe:2010a,Watanabe:2010b,Watanabe:2010c}.

-As we have focused on LOO-CV, we used it also for a hierarchical model (Section~\ref{subsec_additional_experiments}), which is a valid option when the focus is on analysing the observation model or in predictions for new individuals in the existing groups.
-For data with a group structure, \textit{leave-one-group-out} cross-validation can also be used to simulate predictions for new groups \citep[see, e.g.,][]{Vehtari+Lampinen:2002,Merkle+Furr+Rabe_Hesketh:2019}.
-Suppose the log score is used to assess the performance of joint predictions for all observations in one group.
-In that case, we get only one log score per group.
-We may assume that the number of groups, instead of the number of observations, is then the decisive factor for the behaviour of the uncertainty estimates.
-If the log score is used to assess the performance of pointwise predictions of observations in a group, the behaviour of uncertainty estimates is likely to be affected by the ratio of within and between-group variation.
-With increasing between-group variation, the behaviour approaches the joint prediction case.
-Further research is needed to assess, for example, the effects of the number of groups, the number of observations per group, and the ratio of within and between-group variation.
+\para{Leave-one-group-out cross-validation} We used LOO-CV for a hierarchical model, which is a valid option when the focus is on analysing the data model or in predictions for new individuals in the existing groups.
+Alternatively, {leave-one-group-out} cross-validation can be used to simulate predictions for new groups \citep[see, e.g.,][]{Vehtari+Lampinen:2002,Merkle+Furr+Rabe_Hesketh:2019}.
+If the joint log score is used to assess the performance of joint predictions for all observations in one group, we get only one log score per group.
+We assume that the number of groups is the decisive factor for the behaviour.